BLM Central California District to host Resource Advisory Council meeting

 The 12-member council advises the Secretary of the Interior, through the BLM, on a variety of planning and management issues associated with BLM public lands in central California.
-The BLM maintains 28 chartered advisory councils throughout the West.
+The Council is authorized to make recommendations on BLM and USDA Forest Service recreation fee proposals.
+The BLM maintains 38 chartered advisory committees throughout the West.
 Each citizen-based council consists of members from diverse interests in local communities, who assist in the development of committee recommendations by sharing their unique perspectives.

-To learn more about the Central California RAC, visit https://go.usa.gov/xHrUx.
-Please contact us for reasonable accommodations to participate.
-For specific questions, please contact BLM Central California District Public Affairs Officer Philip Oviatt at firstname.lastname@example.org or 661-432-4252.
+To learn more about the Central California RAC visit https://www.blm.gov/get-involved/rac/california/central-california-rac.
+For specific questions to include reasonable accommodations to participate, please contact BLM Central California District Public Affairs Officer Philip Oviatt at email@example.com or 661-432-4252.

 The BLM manages more than 245 million acres of public land located primarily in 12 western states, including Alaska, on behalf of the American people.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 Our mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.